ARTICLE 14

 Article 14 (Prohibition of discrimination)

-"The enjoyment of the rights and freedoms set forth in this convention shall be secured withou discrimination on any ground such as sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status".
+"The enjoyment of the rights and freedoms set forth in this convention shall be secured without discrimination on any ground such as sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status".

 Article 14 also applies where your local authority fail to act to protect your rights, hence this important legislation introduces for the first time positive rights.
 In the past you only had negative rights.